wadhwaavikant/wadhwaavikant/README.md

 # Hi there 👋 I'm Avikant Wadhwa

 I'm a **Software Engineer** and **Master's Student Computer Science** at the University of Washington, focusing on distributed computing, parallel programming, Machine Learning, Software Engineering, GPU programming, and high-performance simulations.
-I explore new technologies and solve problems which should be solved.
+I solve problems which should be solved.

 ## 🚀 About Me